anoopsarkar/nlp-class/hw0.md

 * Upload `output.zip` and `source.zip`
 * Make sure you have documented your approach in `answer/ensegment.ipynb`.
-* Make sure each member of your group has documented their contribution to this homework in `answer/README.username` where `username` is your CSIL/GitLab username.
+* Make sure each member of your group has documented their contribution to this homework in `answer/README.username` where `username` is your CSIL/GitHub username.

 ## Grading

 The grading is split up into the following components:

 * Group setup done on Coursys.
-* GitLab setup including adding instructor and TA as Developer to the repository.
+* GitHub setup including adding instructor and TA as Developer to the repository.
 * dev scores (see Table below)
 * test scores (see Table below)
 * iPython notebook write-up